Admitted Students Welcome Class of 2021!

 Join our Facebook Group

-We have a Facebook group for admitted students.
-The closed group is entitled "W&L Law - Admitted Students Group," and the page will be monitored throughout the coming months by our Law Ambassadors and Kirgis Fellows.
+Our Facebook group for admitted students is entitled "W&L Law - Accepted Students Group."
+This group will be a resource for you as you seek to learn more about W&L Law.
+The page will be monitored by our Law Ambassadors, a select group of students who assist the Office of Admissions, and Kirgis Fellows (2Ls and 3Ls who serve as formal mentors to 1L students).
 We encourage you to join our group and participate in the ongoing conversation about W&L Law.

-Visiting is easily the best way to experience all that our law school and Lexington have to offer.
+Visiting is the best way to experience all that W&L Law and Lexington have to offer.
+During a visit, you can attend a 1L class, tour the law school with a current student, and meet with an admissions representative.
 For more information about available visitation times for the semester, please see our Visit Schedule.

 To learn more about all that Lexington and the W&L campus community has to offer please see our comprehensive review of Life in Lexington.
 For those law students moving to Lexington with significant others and/or families please visit our Students with Significant Others page for an in-depth guide to living in Lexington with a family.

-The University offers a number of meal plan options and dining locations.
+Washington and Lee University offers a number of meal plan options and dining locations.
 Visit the Dining Services webpage for details.
-Please know that you do NOT need a student ID number to purchase a meal plan.
+Please note that you do NOT need a student ID number to purchase a meal plan.

-Orientation schedules will be available in the Summer of 2016.
+Orientation schedule will be available by August 1.
 Students should reference the university calendar for the first day of Orientation and the first day of classes.